mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
-Version 3.5.2: Added version number to UI; fixed broken opponent lap time tracking (pace estimates were always incorrect); Fixed missing opponent best-lap reported; More accurate and efficient opponent pitting detection; Added a delay and validation check to 'the next car is...' message; Don't play the 'let's get those places back' message when starting last.
+Version 3.5.2: Added version number to UI; fixed broken opponent lap time tracking (pace estimates were always incorrect); Fixed missing opponent best-lap reporting; More accurate and efficient opponent pitting detection; Added a delay and validation check to 'the next car is...' message; Don't play the 'let's get those places back' message when starting last.
 No new sound pack for this version.

 Version 3.5.1: Fixed channel getting left open after enabling / disabling 'deltas' mode; use slicks for formula-rookie.
 No new sound pack for this version.